 Management Action Timing Responsibility Description of Management Location General actions Undertake weekly inspections and monitoring of construction activities to ensure compliance with the requirements of the CoA and this plan.
-Weekly during construction Environmental Manager Undertake weekly inspections and monitoring of construction activities to ensure compliance with the requirements of the CoAs and this plan.
-All stations Daily inspections of controlswill be undertaken by Supervisors during works.
+Weekly during construction Environment Manager Undertake weekly inspections and monitoring of construction activities to ensure compliance with the requirements of the CoAs and this plan.
+All stations Daily inspections of controls will be undertaken by Supervisors during works.
 Daily during construction Site Supervisors Complete daily inspections of the controls during works.
 All stations All relevant personnel and contractors involved in the design and construction of the Project must be advised of the relevant heritage considerations, legislative requirements and commitments.
-Pre- construction Environmental Manager Archaeologist Ensure all personnel involved in earthworks or any type of disturbance are appropriately trained / inducted and made aware of the cultural significance of the area, including site identification and materials likely to be uncovered.
-Personnel will be instructed to notify the Environmental Manager in the event they identify any object which they believe to be of archaeological or cultural origin.
+Pre- construction Environment Manager Archaeologist Ensure all personnel involved in earthworks or any type of disturbance are appropriately trained / inducted and made aware of the cultural significance of the area, including site identification and materials likely to be uncovered.
+Personnel will be instructed to notify the Environment Manager in the event they identify any object which they believe to be of archaeological or cultural origin.
+All stations Where impacts are identified outside the Project area During construction Environment Manager Non-compliance procedures outlined in the CEMP.
+Where practicable avoid additional impacts, or confirm appropriate mitigation measures.
+Ensure that Consistency Assessments are undertaken for any new impact areas and approval sought from Sydney Metro, as outlined in the CEMP.
+Further consultation with RAPs will be required where a Consistency Assessment identifies additional impacts to Aboriginal heritage.
+The Consistency Assessment will outline appropriate mitigation measures.
 All stations